 Though all four students recognized that some strides had been made in desegregating the South, integration was not universal.
 Most businesses were privately owned and thus not subject to federal laws that banned segregation.
 When one of the students had been denied service at a lunch counter, all four of them carefully devised a plan to take action and encourage change.

 Wearing their best clothes, all four students walked into the F.W.
 Woolworth store in Greensboro, North Carolina on February 1, 1960.
-After purchasing some merchandise, they sat at the whites-only lunch counter and requested service which they were denied.
+After purchasing some merchandise, they sat at the white people-only lunch counter and requested service which they were denied.
 They politely requested service and again were denied, this time by the store’s manager who told them to leave.
 Again, they refused.
 By this time, the police had arrived as did the media.
 Unable to take any action because there was no provocation, the police could not make an arrest.
 Customers in the store were dumbfounded at the situation but did nothing.
 The four students stayed at the counter, unserved, until the store closed.
 They would be back.

 By February 5, hundreds of students had joined the sit-in at Woolworth’s paralyzing the lunch counter business.
 Intense media coverage on television and newspapers showed many of the protesters stoically facing abuse and threats by white customers.
 The sit-ins sparked a nationwide movement on college campuses and cities bringing attention to the struggle for civil rights.
 By the end of 1960, many restaurants, lunch counters, and privately-owned businesses had desegregated their facilities without any court action or legislation.
 The sit-ins proved to be one of the most effective protests of the civil rights movement.

 Ruby Bridges was born the same year as the Brown v.
 Board of Education in 1954.
 In New Orleans, where Bridges lived, reluctant school officials devised a test to screen out African American children from attending white schools.
 While in kindergarten, Bridges took and passed the test, allowing her to attend the all-white William Frantz Elementary School, a mere five blocks from her home.
 She would be the only African American child there.